A typical Williams

 Data East to New Stern Approximated Coil Substitution Chart

-Early Williams Model Electronic Pinball Driver Transistor - Connector Chart
+Early Williams Model Electronic Pinball Driver Transistor - Connector Chart - PDF

 Williams Coil Part Numbers example - 22-500